Photo of University Hall

 Specialization

 Induction of lysosomal-mediated apoptosis in chemoresistant human breast and prostate cancer cells using triptolide (Thunder God Vine), a Chinese herb that has been used in traditional Chinese medicine for over two centuries.
-We have demonstrated that triptolide's apoptotic abilities are due, in part, to it being a lysosomotropic agent.
+We have shown that triptolide's apoptotic abilities are due, in part, to it being a lysosomotropic agent.

 Resume/CV